 The Lizard King strain is unusual for a Psilocybe cubensis strain because it was reportedly discovered growing on wood.
 Most Psilocybe cubensis prefer growing out of dung or decaying leaf matter.

-This strain isn’t fussy about where it grows and can thrive on various substrates.
+This strain isn’t fussy about where it grows and can thrive on a variety of substrates.
+The only downside here is that it seems to be more susceptible to contamination than usual.

 Lizard King Specs